chef-boneyard/chef-web-docs-2016/includes_private_chef_1x/includes_private_chef_1x_admin_ctl_private_chef_services.rst

        where ``name_of_service`` represents the name of any service that is listed after running the ``private-chef-ctl service-list`` command.
    * - ``ha-status``
-     - Use this command to check the status for services running in a High Availability topology.
+     - Use this command to check the status for services running in a |ha| topology.
 This command will verify the following:

        * The |keepalived| daemon is enabled in the config
        * The |drbd| process is enabled in the config